 ODLC EXECUTIVE MEMBER AT LARGE (ATU Local 279)

-Christine Kelsey ODLC EXECUTIVE MEMBER AT LARGE (OPSEU Local 416)
+ODLC EXECUTIVE MEMBER AT LARGE (COPE 225)

 Chrisy TremblayODLC EXECUTIVE MEMBER AT LARGE (OPSEU Local 454)